tradesmanhelix/henry-meds/README.md

 ```
 Definitions

-**unusable_slots: Any slot whose start or end time is in the non-inclusive time interval of a reserved slot
+**unusable_slots: Any slot whose start or end time is in the non-inclusive time interval
+of a reserved slot.

 Base Namespace:
 /api/v1/